sdc17/UPop/README.md

 * Dataset & Annotation

-    Download VQAv2 dataset and Visual Genome dataset, unzip it under `datasets` folder, and accordingly modify `image_root` in [config](./configs/vqa.yaml).
-Download all-in-one annonations from [this link](https://drive.google.com/uc?export=download&id=19Vk07K3DbQYa68DipJ4dFNcF0_Br7cmD), unzip it under `annotation` folder, and accordingy modify `annotation` in [config](./configs/vqa.yaml).
+    Download VQAv2 dataset and Visual Genome dataset, unzip it under the `datasets` folder, and accordingly modify the `image_root` in [config](./configs/vqa.yaml).
+Download all-in-one annotations  from [this link](https://drive.google.com/uc?export=download&id=19Vk07K3DbQYa68DipJ4dFNcF0_Br7cmD), unzip it under the `annotation` folder, and accordingy modify the `annotation` in [config](./configs/vqa.yaml).

 * Evaluation

-    Download compresssed checkpoints from the table below, put them under `pretrained` folder, and accordingly modify `--pretrained` of the scripts.
+    Download compresssed checkpoints from the table below, put them under the `pretrained` folder, and accordingly modify the `--pretrained` of the scripts.
 For example, to evaluate a 2x compressed model: (note that this scripts will generate answers `vqa_result.json`, which should be submitted to the [official server](https://eval.ai/web/challenges/challenge-page/830/overview) to obtain evaluation results.)
     ```bash
     python -m torch.distributed.run --nproc_per_node=8 compress_vqa.py --evaluate \
     --pretrained output/vqa_vqa2_compression_2x/model_base_vqa_capfilt_large_vqa2_2x_compressed.pth --config ./configs/vqa.yaml \